-Around that same time Burger King also released dolls of the titular family.
-These figures get the colors right but Lisa and Bart are given bizarre, leering smiles.
-They’re almost obscene.
+Around that same time, Burger King also released dolls of the titular family.
+These figures had the colors right but Lisa and Bart are given bizarre, leering smiles.
+They're almost obscene.

-Notable among the torrent of Simpsons products are the World of Springfield action figures.
+Notable among the torrent of Simpsons products are The World of Springfield action figures.
 These figures started their run in the year 2000.
 This is around the same time that the show switched from its original hand drawn style to sharper, digital animation.
-While Mattel figures capture the intimate, weirdness of the hand drawn episodes, the Playmates figures are perfect for the clean, expansiveness of the show’s later digital days.
-The World of Springfield line continued for four years and covered a sizable swath of the shows enormous cast.
+While Mattel figures capture the intimate, weirdness of the hand drawn episodes, the Playmates figures are perfect for the clean, expansiveness of the show's later digital days.
+The World of Springfield toy line continued for four years and covered a sizable swath of the shows' enormous animated cast.

 It would take more than a week to watch every episode of The Simpsons.
 It would probably take just as long, if not longer, to catalogue and analyze every piece of Simpsons merchandise.
 I invite you to come with me and take a look at ten of my favorite Simpsons collectibles.

 10. Hans Moleman